alihakimtaskiran/Glimy/README.md

   - **e** : Relative permittivity of the object.
 It may take float ot int.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
 It may take float ot int.
 It is not restricted to be less than 1 intentionally.

+  ## geo1D.VLine(A, B, time, layer, e=1, mu=1)
+  Creates a line in 1D at given time.
+  - **A**: One of endpoints of the Line.
+It may take an integer.
+All units are # of grid cells.
+  - **B**: One of endpoints of the Line.
+It may take an integer.
+All units are # of grid cells.
+  - **layer** : Priority of the object.
+It is an integer and maximum can take 1000.
+The less **layer** value, the more prior the object.
+It is useful where you want to design object are overlapping like dielectric waveguides.
+  - **e** : Relative permittivity of the object.
+It may take float ot int.
+It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
+  - **mu** : Relative permeability of the object.
+It may take float ot int.
+It is not restricted to be less than 1 intentionally.
+  - **time** : The instance that after it refractive index of the area changes

   ## geo2D.Rectangle(A, B, layer, e=1, mu=1)
   Creates a rectangle in 2D.
   - **A**: One of non-connected vertex of the Rectangle.
 It may take an integer.
 All units are # of grid cells.